urakubo/lattice_dendrites/docs_src/tut1/create_spiny_dendrite.rst

 |

-5. Finally, the generated variables are assembled in a Python dictionary 'm' (Lines 51-72), and 'm' is saved into the HDF container file 'models/ball_and_stick.h5' (Lines 75-80).
+5. Finally, the generated variables are assembled in a Python dictionary variable 'm' (Lines 51-72), and 'm' is saved into the HDF container file 'models/ball_and_stick.h5' (Lines 75-80).

 .. literalinclude:: ../../tutorial/1/12_show_dend.py
    :language: python